-120. Section 26 of the Counter-Terrorism and Security Act 2015 places a duty on schools to have "due regard to the need to prevent people from being drawn into terrorism".
+- 125. Extremist views should be questioned by staff appropriately and a respectful and accepting ethos is promoted throughout school and the curriculum. - 126.
+Section 26 of the Counter-Terrorism and Security Act 2015 places a duty on schools to have "due regard to the need to prevent people from being drawn into terrorism".
 'Having due regard' means that schools should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions.
-Being drawn into terrorism includes not just violent extremism but also
+Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.

-- non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit. - 121.
-The following guidance provides examples of potential indicators for assessing an individual's vulnerability to being drawn in terrorism.
+127. The following guidance provides examples of potential indicators for assessing an individual's vulnerability to being drawn in terrorism.
 The examples are not exhaustive and vulnerability may manifest itself in other ways; there is not simple profile.
 The guidance is written with regard to the Home Office guidance "Channel: Protecting vulnerable people from being drawn into terrorism" (2015) and "Channel: Vulnerability assessment framework" (2012).